Skip to main content

 We are located in the Dawson Building, along with the Archaeology department, next to the main library, and close to lots of other departments and central services.

-We are committed to promoting equality, diversity and inclusion (EDI) in all areas of our teaching and research.
-We seek to promote equality of opportunity for all our students and staff, to promote diversity in our community, to provide an inclusive environment and to eliminate any form of harassment or discrimination.
+We are committed to promoting equality, diversity & inclusion (EDI) in all areas of teaching and research.
+We seek to promote equality of opportunity for all our students and staff, promote diversity in our community, provide an inclusive environment and eliminate any harassment or discrimination.

 Find out what life is really like at Durham University in these blogs by Anthropology students.